 If the RRC Inactive Transition Report Request IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message and set to "subsequent state transition report", the NG-RAN node shall, if supported, send one RRC INACTIVE TRANSITION REPORT message to the AMF to report the RRC state of the UE and subsequent RRC INACTIVE TRANSITION REPORT messages to report the RRC state of the UE when the UE enters or leaves RRC_INACTIVE state.

+Interactions with PDU Session Resource Notify procedure:

+If the QoS related parameters (e.g. the CN Packet Delay Budget Downlink or the CN Packet Delay Budget Uplink IE) are included in the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, but can not be succesfully accepted by the NG-RAN node, the NG-RAN node should continue to use the old values received from the source NG-RAN node, if any.
+The NG-RAN node shall, if supported, send the PDU Session Resource Notify message to notify the AMF about values which it could support and the AMF may request instead.

 <Unchanged Text Omitted>